iv-m/iv-m.github.io/contents/articles/first-article/index.md

 They say that most of programmers are optimistic, and also tend to search for technical solutions for non-technical problems.
 So here I am,
-thinkining: "Maybe if tooling around my blog is awesome and convenient enough, I'll finally start writing stuff."
+thinking: "Maybe if tooling around my blog is awesome and convenient enough, I'll finally start writing stuff."
 Well, maybe.
 It did not work for last two or three attempts, but that's certainly not because I just was lazy and could not come up with something interesting to write --